slaytostay/slaytostay.github.io/rules.md

   * For example: the Rogue's Den has no slayer monsters and y=4928 and is therefore unlocked by unlocking Burthorpe.
 1. The unlocked area is based on the place where the slayer monster respawns.
 1. Two areas do not have their strongest monster as monster to unlock the area.
-  * These areas are: Grand Exchange/Vannaka (from Moss Giant to Deadly Red Spider) and Mount Karuulm/Konar (from Hydra to Drake).
+  * Grand Exchange/Vannaka (from Moss Giant to Deadly Red Spider)
+  * Mount Karuulm/Konar (from Hydra to Drake).
   * This done because the original strongest monster are only assigned by the slayer master in that area.